adityasaky/gittuf-ndss-eval/README.md

 docker run -it gittuf-ndss-eval
 ```

-Then, proceed to "experiment details" below to run the experiment scripts in the
+Once completed, proceed to "experiment details" below to run the experiment
-container.
+scripts in the container.

-## Pre-requisites
+## Option B - Manual Installation

 Before building and evaluating gittuf, you will need to install a few packages: